Chanderi

 Chanderi, is a town of historical importance in Ashoknagar District of the state Madhya Pradesh in India.
 It is situated at a distance of 127 km from Shivpuri, 37 km from Lalitpur, 55 km from Ashok Nagar and about 46 km from Isagarh.
 It is surrounded by hills southwest of the Betwa River.
-Chanderi is surrounded by hills, lakes and forests and is spotted with several monuments of the Bundela Rajputs and Malwa sultans.
-It is famous for ancient Jain Temples.
+Chanderi is surrounded by hills, lakes and forests and is spotted with monuments of the Malwa Sultanate and the Bundela Rajputs.
+It is also famous for ancient Jain Temples.

 Its population in 2011 was 33,081.

 History

+Later Pratīhāra rulers

-Chanderi is mentioned by the Persian scholar Alberuni in 1030.
+in the eleventh and twelfth centuries, Chanderi came under the sway of the later Pratīhāra kings.
+During this time, Chanderi is mentioned by the Persian scholar Alberuni in 1030.

+Delhi Sultanate

+Ghiyas ud din Balban captured the city in 1251 for Nasiruddin Mahmud, Sultan of Delhi.